-Plan and monitor the transport network Activity

-servicing the Regional Land Transport Committee

-services and transport infrastructure in the region

-This activity has three components:

-Transport Group of Activities

-Time frame of benefits

-While planning has significant intergenerational equity aspects, it continues from year to year at a similar level.

-Accordingly, it is not funded from loans, because of the transaction costs, but as an operational activity, with costs charged in the year they are incurred.

-Costs and benefits The total sum raised by the targeted transport rate is very of distinct funding considerable.
-As that rate is collected in conjunction with the general rate, the marginal costs of collection are very minor, fully justifying a distinct funding source.
+Plan and monitor the transport network Transport Group of Activities Time frame of benefits While planning has significant intergenerational equity aspects, it continues from year to year at a similar level.
+Description This activity has three components: • production and monitoring of the Regional Land Transport Strategy and Accordingly, it is not funded from loans, because of the transaction costs, but as an operational activity, with costs charged in the year they are incurred. servicing the Regional Land Transport Committee Contributors to need for activity Not applicable. location-specific studies and policy development relating to land transport services and transport infrastructure in the region The total sum raised by the targeted transport rate is very considerable.
+As that rate is collected in conjunction with the general rate, the marginal costs of collection are very minor, fully justifying a distinct funding source. advocacy for and promotion of Greater Wellington's transport policies.
+Council involvement of distinct funding to be reviewed every three years.

-Preparation of the Regional Land Transport Strategy is a legal requirement under the Land Transport Act 1998.
-A strategy is current for ten years and has to be reviewed every three years.

-production and monitoring of the Regional Land Transport Strategy and location-specific studies and policy development relating to land transport

-• advocacy for and promotion of Greater Wellington's transport policies.